Following a sold-out breakthrough season in 2022, don’t miss this opportunity to learn more about palawa (Tasmanian Aboriginal) history and our city.

-This walk of nipaluna and its waterfront follows the route taken in 1832 by a group of 40 members of the Aboriginal resistance, as they progressed to the old Government House to negotiate an end to the Black War. takara nipaluna – Walking Hobart – gives voice to the palawa (Tasmanian Aboriginal) perspective and continued presence within this modern city, exposing the layers of history beneath the asphalt.
+The walk follows the route taken in 1832 by members of the Aboriginal resistance, retracing their steps as they progressed to the old Government House to negotiate an end to the Black War.
+As the only Aboriginal-led tour of Nipaluna/Hobart, this is a must-do experience.

-All tickets $50.
+All tickets $50 - $60

-*all bookings will incur a non-refundable $5 Transaction Fee
+* All bookings will incur a non-refundable $5 transaction fee

+The walk is wheelchair/pram accessible with small sections of very gentle slopes.
 The walk is an amplified tour and guests are required to wear in-ear headphones, you are welcome to bring your own ear buds/headphones however they must have a 3.5mm headphone jack.
 Bluetooth will not work with our system.
 If you have any questions or concerns, please call, email or visit the Theatre Royal box office for assistance.